prodingerA/prodingerA.github.io/README.md

 ## Features

 - Going into more detail on code and technologies used.
-- I - I - I used <a href="https://getbootstrap.com/docs/4.0/getting-started/introduction/">Boostrap 4</a> for this sample.
+- I used <a href="https://getbootstrap.com/docs/4.0/getting-started/introduction/">Boostrap 4</a> for this sample.
 - besides I have also googled quite a lot and looked in forums how others have done it.